How do you plan your travel clothing?

-If I can get everything in a carry on, I can get off the plane, hail a cab, and be checked into my hotel by the time my fellow passengers are pulling their luggage off the baggage claim carousel.
+If I can get everything in a carry-on, I can get off the plane, hail a cab, and be checked into my hotel by the time my fellow passengers are pulling their luggage off the baggage claim carousel.

 Here’s how I do it:

-1. Make a Clothing Plan
+1. Make a Travel Clothing Plan

 2. Decide on a Color Scheme

-If you limit the colors you wear to a handful of your very best, not only will you look good in everything, you’ll open up a world of mixing and matching possibilities – while also limiting the number of pieces you take.
+If you limit the colors you wear to a handful of your very best, you’ll look good in everything and open up a world of mixing and matching possibilities – while also limiting the number of pieces you take.

 3. Limit the Shoes

-But if you limit the number of shoes you take to three – including the pair you wear when you travel – you’ll not only free up tons of space in your suitcase, your luggage will also weigh a lot less.
+But if you limit the number of shoes you take to THREE – including the pair you wear when you travel – you’ll free up space in your suitcase and your luggage will weigh a lot less.

 4. Take a Coat…Even in Summer